 If you are looking for web development roles in Munich, you might like to check out Tchooz Tech Dating.
 Tchooz describes its regular event as “casual, interactive and engaging event where you can discover, meet and chats with technical teams (major corporations, scaleups, startups, consulting) currently hiring”.

-Techfest Munich is not happening in 2020 as a result of the Covid-19 pandemic is usually a great annual event, a hackathon from software developers and other tech specialists from all over Europe to work together across disciplines for one weekend, solving real-world industry problems.
+Techfest Munich has not happened over the past two years as a result of the Covid-19 pandemic but is usually a great annual event and will hopefully return this year.
+It’s a hackathon for web developers and other tech specialists from all over Europe to work together across disciplines for one weekend, solving real-world industry problems.

 *If you know of or run other useful directories of Munich tech and software development events, meetups or conferences, please get in touch to let us know and we’d be delighted to add them to this list.